The Methods Block

 gives the address of the contract on which the summarized method was called.

 This is useful for identifying the called contract in wildcard summaries.
-The calledContract
+For internal functions, the calledContract

 block.